Views 558

 Sewing the Skirt Panels Together

-Stitch the skirt panels together by aligning the edges and sewing with a 5/8 seam allowance.
-Make sure the right sides of the fabric are facing each other to create a neat finish.
+Sew the skirt panels together by matching up the edges and sewing with 5/8″ seam allowance.
+The right sides of the fabric should be facing each other to finish your edges nicely.

-- Press Open: After stitching the seams, press them open with an iron to flatten the fabric and give the skirt a professional look.
+Press them Open: After you have finished sewing your seams, open the up and press with an iron to flatten out the fabric and make your skirt look professional.

 Adding a Waistband and Closure